arainho/usbarmory/README.md

 # usbarmory-setup

-I order my USB armory device from [crowdsupply](https://www.crowdsupply.com/inverse-path/usb-armory) to Europe, and after more than one month and paying customs duties, the Armory finally arrived :-)
+I order my [USB Armory I](https://inversepath.com/usbarmory_mark-one.html) device from [crowdsupply](https://www.crowdsupply.com/inverse-path/usb-armory) to Europe, and after more than one month and paying customs duties, the Armory finally arrived :-)

 My purpose is to use the Armory as a password manager with [KeePassXC](https://keepassxc.org/), and also [INTERLOCK](https://github.com/f-secure-foundry/interlock) (file encryption front end).

 ### 1. Preparing your own microSD card
 - 1. check [microSD-compatibility](https://github.com/inversepath/usbarmory/wiki/microSD-compatibility)
-- 2. [burn](https://voidlinux.miraheze.org/wiki/USB_Armory#Installation) Void Linux image into microSD card
+- 2. [burn](https://archlinuxarm.org/platforms/armv7/freescale/usb-armory) Arch Linux image into microSD card

-I chose a Samsung microSD and installed Void Linux as described in their [wiki](https://voidlinux.miraheze.org/wiki/USB_Armory).
-I choose Void Linux, but there are other [available images](https://github.com/inversepath/usbarmory/wiki/Available-images) for USB armory.
+I choose a Samsung microSD for Arch Linux, but there are other [available images](https://github.com/inversepath/usbarmory/wiki/Available-images) for USB Armory I.

 ### 2. Connect to USB armory